My Emacs Configuration

 (typescript-mode . tree-sitter-hl-mode)

-(go-mode . tree-sitter-hl-mode)))
+(go-mode . tree-sitter-hl-mode)))use-package tree-sitter-langs) (

 Tabs

-The long-awaited Emacs 27 support for native tabs is shaky, both visually and in terms of functionality.
-As such, centaur-tabs is the best way to simulate a conventional tabs setup, in which tab sets are grouped by the toplevel project working directory.
+is the best way to simulate a conventional tabs setup, in which tab sets are grouped by the toplevel project working directory.

-(use-package centaur-tabs
+use-package centaur-tabs

-(centaur-tabs-mode t)
+(centaur-tabs-mode

 (centaur-tabs-set-icons nil)